Consultation process to develop a policy on Irish-medium education outside of the Gaeltacht

 Public consultation process

-From October 2022 to July 2023, the Department of Education conducted a public consultation process, which sought the views of interested stakeholders, to inform the development of a new policy for Irish-medium education outside of the Gaeltacht.
+From October 2022 to July 2023, the Department of Education and Youth conducted a public consultation process, which sought the views of interested stakeholders, to inform the development of a new policy for Irish-medium education outside of the Gaeltacht.

 Members of the public and interested stakeholders, including young people, parents/guardians, teachers/early years educators, school leaders, members of school boards of management, school management bodies, education stakeholders and Irish-language stakeholders were invited to have their say on this important topic.